Macuyiko/blog/content/2021/2021_01_tuning_random_forest_trees.md

 As can be seen, this best threshold comes close to our averaged value.
 When repeating the run with a different random seed, we can find cases where the best threshold does slightly better.
 So what to take from this?

 - Tuning the threshold of individual trees is most likely not worth it
-- Except when (for some reason) you're using depth-limited trees and can not use an averaged ensemble prediction probability (but in which case it would be easier to implement that instead)
+- Except when (for some reason) you're using depth-limited trees and can not use an averaged ensemble prediction probability (but in which case it would be easier and better to implement that instead)
-- It might play a more important role when incorporating less trees in the ensemble
+- It might play a more important role when incorporating less trees in the ensemble (in which case it's better to use more trees)
 - We've used the same threshold for every tree in the ensemble, but tuning this on a per-tree basis would lead even further down the rabbit hole (metalearning-like)

 So in short: stick instead to the basics.